-Last week, in our series on "finding...
-Him", we looked at the journey of Mary and Joseph.
-I asked you this question, "How far would you go to see the face of Jesus?"
+Last week, we looked at the sacrifice and source of Mary's joy.
+Today we look at the kind of people who find lasting peace.
+Allow me to ask you a question this morning.
+"How far would you be willing to go to find peace?"
 Well, the shepherds didn't have to travel very far to meet Him that night.
-However, they had to risk everything to meet Him.
-Shepherds were charged with keeping watch over their employers' sheep.
-The shepherds didn't OWN that flock, they were merely hired to watch over it.
+However, they did have to risk everything to meet Him.
+Shepherds were charged with keeping watch over their employer's sheep.
+The shepherds didn't own that flock, they were merely hired to watch over it.
 The owner was no doubt somewhere in his bed that night, fast asleep.
 To leave the flock unattended would mean to risk being fired, and being lowly shepherds, it wasn't as if they had too many good employment options other than watching someone else's flock.
 And who would be willing to hire them, knowing that they had once before abandoned their flocks in the middle of the night watch, when thieves and predators would be freely roaming the countryside?
 You see, to accept the Angel's invitation that night was to risk losing everything in order to see the face of Jesus.
 With that in mind, this week I would like to ask you THIS question, "What would you be willing to leave behind to see the face of Jesus?"

 The shepherds were so very convinced that this newborn king was worth any risk, that they would leave behind everything they knew, just to see His face.
 That, my friends, is the kind of devotion and loyalty that Christ expects from each of His followers.
 No one comes to Jesus, UNLESS The Father draws them (John 6:44).
 God had sent a special invitation to the shepherds in the fields of Bethlehem to come and see the newborn Savior of the world, but they had to decide if He was worth the risk.
 God called them to make a journey of faith, just as He has called us to a journey of faith as well.
 We too, like those lowly men in the fields near Bethlehem, must decide for ourselves if this King of Kings is truly "worth the risk" of finding.
-Those poor shepherds knew without a shadow of a doubt that this Baby King was worth losing everything for, because they had received a Divine INVITATION, a Divine ILLUMINATION, and A Divine IMPERATIVE.
+Those poor shepherds knew without a shadow of a doubt that this Baby King was worth losing everything for, because they had received a Divine Invitation, a Divine Illumination, and a Divine Imperative.
 They left their flocks and made their way into the tiny town of Bethlehem.
 Or as they so wonderfully said, "Let us go to Bethlehem, and see this thing that has happened, which The LORD has told us about." (vs.15).
-God was calling them on a journey to find...
-HIM!
+God was calling them on a journey to find the peace of Christ.